-Is all processing or use of PII covered?
+10 Is all processing or use of PII covered?
 Is a distinction made between those who control or own PII and those who provide PII processing services to owners?
+Do owners', controllers' and processors' duties differ?

-Yes, all processing or use of PII is covered by the Mexican legal framework.

-Mexican PII protection law makes a distinction between PII controllers and those who provide services to owners, where the latter are independent third parties who may be engaged by the PII controller in order to be the parties responsible for the PII processing and handling.
-While it is not mandatory to have this third-party service provider, should a company (PII controller) engage such services, it shall have a written agreement stating all the third party's responsibilities and limitations in connection with the PII.
+All processing or use of PII is covered by the Mexican legal framework.
+Mexican PII protection law makes a distinction between PII controllers and those who provide services to controllers, where the latter are independent third parties who may be engaged by the PII controller to be the parties responsible for the PII processing and handling.
+While it is not mandatory to have this third-party service provider, should a company (PII controller) engage such services, it shall have a written agreement stating clearly all the third party's responsibilities and limitations in connection with the PII.